kosson/ojs-tools/ojsxml/README.md

 ![](doc/img/Linkage-all_articles_of_issue.png).

-Observe how `primary_contact_id` column gets populated with the correspondence values.
+Observe how `primary_contact_id` column gets populated with the correspondent values.
 All this implies a downtime needed of the app for safety reasons.
 You may try it on the fly on the production machine, but I would strongly not advice such move.
 Better safe than sorry.

 After you finished your import, redo all the links you've just destroyed.